 How would an up & coming producer get a chance to be featured on your radio show “It Is What It Is”?

 When I get the track if I like it I play it.
 Very simple.
 I receive about 100 records a day.
 I don’t look at the names who’s done what.
 I really don’t care about this.
 Some of them go to my own radio PBB, some go to “It Is What It Is,” sometimes it only goes in my inbox.
 If the music talks to me, I’ll play it.
-Is not about friends.
-Is about music.
+It's not about friends.
+It's about music.
 You can’t please everybody with the music you play and it doesn’t matter.
 Of course it’s nice to please your heroes but if you heroes don’t like it it doesn’t matter.
 Before I was making music for my heroes, now I don’t, I make music for myself.
 The most important thing is to be honest with what I’m doing.

 In a recent interview you said Nervous boss was more enthusiastic for French perfumes than French music in the 90s.
 He responded on social media that it didn’t sound like him.
 Are you sure you recalled correctly?